OzoneOne/COSC-345/readme.txt

 Deliver a working alpha release of your app along with source code, and source code documentation (extracted using a tool like Doxygen).

 26 March - Choose an idea to work on.
-Put any ideas on this readme if you have them 2 April
+Put any ideas on this readme if you have them.
+(Check android store requirements) 2 April - Flesh out idea more
-9 April
-16 April
+9 April - Start drafting the report, figure out what it'll look like, whats sections it needs 16 April - Discuss report more??
 23 April
 30 April
 7 May